-Going lighter with Your Hair Color: The chemistry
+Lighter Hair Color: The chemistry

 Hair is lightened as melanin is oxidized through a chemical reaction with the oxygen in hydrogen peroxide.
 The more oxygen, the more oxidation, and the more hair color gets lifted.
 Also, the more the cuticle of the hair shaft gets opened, and the more potential for damage.